therachelbentley/algorithms/README.md

 # algorithms

+> a playground for practice

-Be sure PYTHONPATH to includes the search path to the algorithms module
+Be sure PYTHONPATH includes the search path to the algorithms module